citp/privacy-policy-historical/t/to/tot/totallylayouts.com.md

-> *The following text is extracted and transformed from the totallylayouts.com privacy policy that was archived on 2008-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081021092654id_/http%3A//www.totallylayouts.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the totallylayouts.com privacy policy that was archived on 2010-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101122121015id_/http%3A//www.totallylayouts.com/privacy.php) for the most accurate reproduction.*

-# Privacy Policy
+# DEFAULT MYSPACE LAYOUTS - SKINNY - TINY - 2.0 - TWITTER BACKGROUNDS - FRIENDSTER

+We use third-party advertising companies to serve ads when you visit our Web site.
+These companies may use aggregated information (not including your name, address, email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
+If you would like more information about this practice and to know your choices about not having this information used by these companies.

 Terms of Use
 All content and services provided by totallylayouts are for personal use only.
 You may not distribute any content or services on this site without our written permission.
 Layouts and graphics may not be modified and links back to totallylayouts may not be removed.
 You may not use our content for anything prohibited by these terms and conditions.